Hiram Abiff: Seqenenre Tao

-According to authors Robert Lomas and Christopher Knight, the prototype for Hiram Abiff was the Egyptian king Seqenenre Tao II, who (they claim) died in an almost identical manner.
+According to Robert Lomas and Christopher Knight, the prototype for Hiram Abiff was the Egyptian king Seqenenre Tao, who they claim died in an almost identical manner.
 This idea is dismissed by most Masonic scholars, some of whom have described the theory as "highly imaginative" but ultimately one with "no historical validity."

 Dhul-Nun al-Misri

-In his book The Sufis, the Afghan scholar Idries Shah suggested that Dhul-Nun al-Misri might have been the origin of the character Hiram Abiff in the masonic Master Mason ritual.
-The link, he believes, was through the Sufi sect Al-Banna ("The Builders") who built the Jami Al-Aqsa and the Dome of the Rock in Jerusalem.
-This fraternity could have influenced some early masonic guilds which borrowed heavily from the Oriental architecture in the creation of the Gothic style.
+In his book The Sufis, the Afghan scholar Idries Shah suggested that Dhu'l-Nun al-Misri (d.
+862) might have been the origin of the character Hiram Abiff in Masonic ritual and symbolism.
+The link, he believes, was through the Sufi order called al-Banna 'The Builders"', who built the Al-Aqsa Mosque and the Dome of the Rock in Jerusalem.
+This fraternity could have influenced some early masonic guilds, which borrowed heavily from the Arab architecture in the creation of Gothic architecture.

-Others, such as, German orientalist Annemarie Schimmel, are critical of the work of Shah.
+Others, such as the German Islamic scholar Annemarie Schimmel, are critical of Shah's work.
 She has claimed that The Sufis, along with his other books, "should be avoided by serious students".